rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 ## Allowing Multiple Guesses with Looping

 The `loop` keyword creates an infinite loop.
-We'll add that now to give users more chances at guessing the number:
+We’ll add that now to give users more chances at guessing the number:

 <span class="filename">Filename: src/main.rs</span>